 Cressey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Cressey in 2022 was $25,719, which is lower middle income relative to California and the nation.
-This equates to an annual income of $102,876 for a family of four.
+The per capita income in Cressey in 2022 was $33,329, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $133,316 for a family of four.
 However, Cressey contains both very wealthy and poor people as well.

 Cressey is an extremely ethnically-diverse town.
 The people who call Cressey home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Cressey, accounting for 47.50% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Cressey residents report their race to be White.
-Important ancestries of people in Cressey include German, British, Norwegian, Portuguese, and English.
+Cressey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 36.60% of the town’s residents.
+Important ancestries of people in Cressey include German, Welsh, English, Dutch, and Portuguese.

 The most common language spoken in Cressey is English.
 Other important languages spoken here include Spanish and Portuguese.